blocsoc-iitd/zkbootcamp/README.md

 This week gives an overview of most of the essential concepts in web3.

-- Scalability Introduction: Ethereum / Bitcion / etc as L1 (Lectures #2 and #3 in zkSync zkEVM Bootcamp)
+- Scalability Introduction: Ethereum / Bitcoin / etc as L1 (Lectures #2 and #3 in zkSync zkEVM Bootcamp)
   - Scalability Introduction
   - Approaches to Scalability
   - Layer 1 Solutions
   - Off-chain Scaling
-  - Bridges / Sidechains versus layer 2
+  - Bridges / Sidechains versus Layer 2
 - Typical Rollup Architecture
   - L2 Mental Model
   - Sequencers
-  - Mix and Match for: OP Rollups, ZK Rollups, Validiums, "L3s" or "Hyperchains"
+  - Mix and Match for OP Rollups, ZK Rollups, Validiums, "L3s" or "Hyperchains"
 - Rollups in more detail
 - Introduction to zkEVM solutions